Senator Grassley nominates Iowa students for appointments to the following U.S. service academies:

 Applicants seeking Senator Grassley’s nomination must be legal residents of Iowa or dependents of members of the military who are Iowa residents.
 Applicants must be citizens of the United States, unmarried with no children or legal obligation for a child, and at least 17 years of age but not past their 23rd birthday on July 1, 2021.

 To seek a nomination from Senator Grassley, Iowa applicants should download and complete an application.
-The additional materials that need to be included are as follows: 1) a letter of recommendation from the School Guidance Counselor or alternate administrative school official, 2) high school transcript, 3) a letter of recommendation from a teacher, 4) two additional letters of recommendation from Iowans, 5) one to two page, single spaced, essay and 6) the applicant's ACT score must be sent directly to Senator Grassley’s office in Des Moines by ACT.
+The additional materials that need to be included are as follows: 1) completed High School Evaluation form by a School Guidance Counselor or alternate administrative school official, 2) high school transcript, 3) a letter of recommendation from a teacher, 4) two additional letters of recommendation from Iowans, 5) one to two page, single spaced, essay and 6) the applicant's ACT/SAT score must be sent directly to Senator Grassley’s office in Des Moines by ACT/SAT.
 The identification number for the ACT is 7129 and the identification code for the SAT is 6260.
 Completed applications should be mailed to:

 U.S. Senator Chuck Grassley